netket/netket/docs/user-guides/sr.md

 :class: warning

 The code-details of this document refers to an older SR implementation based on different QGT implementations.
-For a modern and more flexible implementation, we strongly reccomend to use {class}`netket.experimental.driver.VMC_SR`.
+For a modern and more flexible implementation, we strongly reccomend to use {class}`netket.driver.VMC_SR`.

 ```